nothke/shakedown-docs/modding.md

 #### Car Config

 For now, only one car is loaded at a time in game.
 Which car loads is defined in `config.ini` -> `[car]` -> `car =` parameter.
-To load different cars you need to change this parameter to a certain `.car.ini` path and restart the game.
+To load different cars you need to change this parameter to a certain `.car.ini` path and restart the game. (since v24) Alternatively, you can pass a `-car "path/to/car.ini"` CLI command when running the game.

 The `.car.ini` file contains all the parameters for the car.
 It is recommended that you put it in a unique folder in `res/cars`, such as `res/cars/yourcar/yourcar.car.ini`.
 You can copy one of the existing cars to get started, and just modify parameters to your liking.
 Alternatively, you can edit most of the parameters live in game in the dev gui (by pressing `~`), in `Shakedown` window -> `Car Parameters` segment.
 After you've finished changing the values, press the `File > Save Config` in the toolbar and it will be saved into your currently loaded `.car.ini`.